|

 Southeast Alaska: Further Review Announced for Halibut Catch Sharing Plan - After conducting a preliminary review of thousands of public comments received on the proposed rule to implement a halibut catch sharing plan (CSP) in Southeast and Southcentral Alaska, NOAA Fisheries has announced a delay in the implementation of the plan.

 According to the announcement by NOAA Fisheries, the public comment process elicited comments that raised a number of policy and technical issues which may require additional input from the North Pacific Fishery Management Council before NOAA Fisheries can proceed to a final rule.
-Specifically, numerous commenters raised concerns about:
+Specifically, numerous commenters raised concerns about: 1. the evaluation of the management implications at lower levels of abundance;2. economic impacts of the CSP under all levels of potential combined catch levels; and

 3. methods for calculating the average weight for guided angler fish that may be leased from commercial IFQ operators and the specific means for tracking and reporting guided angler fish.